Official Class Ring

 Ring orders placed at all other times:

-In accordance with the tradition set forth by the students and faculty of Texas State University, all rings ordered will be held until the subsequent Ring Ceremony.
+In accordance with the tradition set forth by the students and faculty of Texas State University, all rings ordered will be held until the subsequent Ring Celebration.
 Students who do not wish to participate in the ceremony may pick up their ring at the Texas State Alumni Association offices in J.C.
-Kellam Suite 380 the next business day AFTER the ceremony.
+Kellam Suite 380 the next business day AFTER the celebration.

-The Texas State Alumni Association hosts an Official Class Ring Ceremony toward the end of each Fall and Spring semester.
-All students that purchase a ring during "Ring Days" at the University Bookstore will receive an invitation to participate in Ring Ceremony.
-During the ceremony in Strahan Coliseum, family and friends watch as students are given their official Texas State rings.
-Students follow the tradition of dipping their rings in the waters of the San Marcos River, which flow in a fountain at the ceremony.
+The Texas State Alumni Association hosts an Official Class Ring Celebration toward the end of each Fall and Spring semester.
+All students that purchase a ring during "Ring Days" at the University Bookstore will receive an invitation to participate in Ring Celebration.
+During the event in Strahan Coliseum, family and friends watch as students are given their official Texas State rings.
+Students follow the tradition of dipping their rings in the waters of the San Marcos River, which flow in a fountain at the event.

-Alumni who order an official class ring and wish to participate in a class ring ceremony should contact the Alumni Association via email at email@example.com.
+Alumni who order an official class ring and wish to participate in an Official Texas State Ring Celebration should contact the Alumni Association via email at email@example.com.

-Students unable to attend their designated Official Class Ring Ceremony may elect to attend a future ceremony by calling the Office of Alumni Relations to RSVP and bringing their ring to the ceremony.
+Students unable to attend their designated Official Class Ring Celebration may elect to attend a future celebration by calling the Office of Alumni Relations to RSVP and bringing their ring to the celebration event.

 Class Ring Significance